Spacebody/My-Codes/Codes in JS/README.md

-#This is some Swift files for learning JS.
+#This is some files for learning JS.
 Just some simple codes.
 I am learning JS.